hweeks/dcpm/README.md

 Every package has the same dev script in it, `yarn dev`.
 When run in any of our packages (backend, frontend, cli), it will start up nodemon and monitor for changes, which will auto trigger a reload.
 For the CLI or Frontend to work you should start the back end first.

+To start any dev process, simply:

+    yarn

+From the root, and everything else should be good to go!

 #### Example: Editing the Frontend

 You would: